lpradel/test-driven-jenkins-pipeline/README.md

 Once your tests are successful, begin to clean up the mess you made by refactoring your code.

-Finally, start over as you expand your Jenkins pipeline :grinning:
+Finally, start over as you expand your Jenkins pipeline :construction_worker:.

 ## Contributing